Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Theoretical Results and Supplementary Analyses

-In particular, if $\Delta$ is small compared to the per-context optima, then DR cannot achieve nontrivial average return. \end{lemma}
+Consequently, if $\Delta$ is small compared with the per-context optima, then Markovian DR cannot achieve high average return. \end{lemma}

-Condition~\eqref{eq:DRDelta} is a sufficient condition for DR failure; it formalizes the intuition that a policy and its negation cannot both succeed when actions have opposite effects.
+Condition~\eqref{eq:DRDelta} is a sufficient condition for failure of Markovian DR. It formalizes the intuition that a policy and its negation cannot both make progress when the same action has opposite effects across contexts.
 This condition holds when reversing effective actuation reverses task progress, as in goal-reaching under actuator inversion.
 The empirical failure of DR on non-overlapping AIB environments (Table~\ref{tab:aer}) is consistent with this analysis.
+Lemma~\ref{eq:DRDelta} does not rule out recurrent or transformer DR policies that infer the hidden context from trajectory history; those are addressed empirically by the Amago baselines; see Appendix~\ref{sec:TxrecurDMASH} and Figure~\ref{fig:iqm-hyper}.